cksystemsteaching/selfie/manuscript/semantics.md

 [Virtualization](https://en.wikipedia.org/wiki/Virtualization "Virtualization")
 : The act of creating a virtual (rather than actual) version of something, including virtual computer hardware platforms, operating systems, storage devices, and computer network resources.

 With selfie, instead of having mipster execute mipster to execute starc, we can also have mipster execute hypster to *host* starc rather than to execute starc.
-Hypster is a hypervisor that mimicks mipster without executing any machine code itself but instead asks the mipster on which it runs to execute the machine code on its behalf.
+Hypster is a hypervisor that mimics mipster without executing any machine code itself but instead asks the mipster on which it runs to execute the machine code on its behalf.
 For the machine code there is no difference except that it runs much faster.

 [Hypervisor](https://en.wikipedia.org/wiki/Hypervisor "Hypervisor")
 : A piece of computer software, firmware or hardware that creates and runs virtual machines.
 A computer on which a hypervisor runs one or more virtual machines is called a host machine, and each virtual machine is called a guest machine.